VirtoCommerce/vc-platform/azureDeployPlatformAndFrontend.md

 1. Create all Azure resources using the Azure button.
 2. Set up the initial configuration for the platform application (install sample data if necessary; set a new password for the Admin user).
+2 Optional.
+If you want to use the page builder functionality, the front-end application should use the https protocol.
+To set this up:
+    a. add an https listener to the Application gateway go to Settings -> Listeners -> Add listener -> Fill in `Listener name`, set `Protocol` to `HTTPS` and `Port` to `443`.
+Select .pfx file in `PFX certificate file` and enter the password for the certificate
+    b. change a listener for routing rule go to Settings -> Rules -> <routning rule> -> set listener to `https`
-3. Add a store URL (`Stores > B2B-store > Store URL`) pointing to the Azure Application Gateway IP address in the form of `http://x.x.x.x/`.
+3. Add a store URL (`Stores > B2B-store > Store URL`) pointing to the Azure Application Gateway IP address in the form of `http://x.x.x.x/` (in case of using https, use form `https://<hostname-from-certificate>/`).
 4. Use the Azure Application Gateway IP address to access the front-end part of the Virtocommerce solution.

 ## References
 * [Deploy to Azure Documentation](https://docs.virtocommerce.org/storefront/developer-guide/deployment/#deployment-on-azure)